January 26, 2025

 There is still no canonical solution to this important and practical problem.
 If you are running a research group how do you allocate your budget to various teams?
 The composition of teams can change over time and you can use pep talks to inspire people but mathematics is limited in its ability to capture the messy reality of the world we live in.

 The mathematical model used for reinforcement learning is a Markov decision process.
-A MDP is defined by states S, actions A, rewards R\subseteq\bold{R}, and transition probabilities, p(s',r'|s,a) = P(S_{t+1} = s', R_{t+1} = r'\mid S_t = s, A_t = a), the probability of moving to state s' and receive reward r' given you are in state s and take action a at time t.
-Some models specify A_s\subseteq A, for s\in S, the set of possible actions when in state s.
+A MDP is defined by states , actions , rewards , and transition probabilities, the probability of moving to state and receive reward given you are in state and take action at time .
+Some models specify , for , the set of possible actions when in state .

-At time t in state s an action a results in a new state s' and reward r' at time t+1 with probability p(s',r'|s,a).
-The process is called Markov because the probablity does not depend on t.
+At time in state an action results in a new state and reward at time with probability .
+The process is called Markov because the probablity does not depend on .
 There is no reason it couldn’t but that would make it harder to find your keys in a dark alley.

 In the multi-armed bandit problem there is only one state: the set of machines to play.
 The action is which machine to play.
-This results in the reward r' with probability p(r'|a) after you drop a dollar in machine a.
+This results in the reward with probability after you drop a dollar in machine .
 The next round still has the same set of machines available for play.

-A policy π(a|s) specifies the probability of taking action a given you are in state s.
-This results in a sequence of random variables describing possible future states and rewards: S_{t + k}, R_{t + k}, k > 0, given S_t = s.
+A policy specifies the probability of taking action given you are in state .
+This results in a sequence of random variables describing possible future states and rewards: , , , given .
 A more clever approach might look at the history of the results of prior actions, but we are stumbling under Markov’s steet light for now.

 Reinforcement learning is the study of how to find the optimal policy, for some definition of optimal.

-A gain function is any function of future rewards, G_t = g_t(R_{t+1}, R_{t+2}, \ldots).
-Common choices are are average future rewards over a horizon k G_t = (1/k) \sum_{j=1}^k R_{t + j} and exponential discounting of future rewards G_t = \sum_{k > 0} γ^k R_{t + k}, where 0<γ<1 is the discount factor.
+A gain function is any function of future rewards, Common choices are are average future rewards over a horizon and exponential discounting of future rewards where is the discount factor.

 But let’s get back to our expected value street light.
-For exponential decay the law of total probability yields V_π(s) = \sum_a π(a|s) \sum_{s',r'} p(s',r'|s,a)[r' + γ V_π(s')].
-We want to find the optimal state-value function V^*(s) = \max_π V_π(s).
-V^*(s) = \max_{a\in A} \sum_{s',r'} p(s',r'|s,a)[r' + γ V^*(s')]. is the Bellman optimality equation.
+For exponential decay the law of total probability yields We want to find the optimal state-value function . is the Bellman optimality equation.

 Exercise.
-Show V^*(s) \ge V_π(s) for any policy π.
+Show for any policy .

-The action-value function for π is Q_π(s,a) = E[G_t\mid S_t = s, A_t = a].
+The action-value function for is .
 It is the state-value function for a given action.
-We want to find Q^*(s,a) = \max_π Q_π(s,a).
-Note for exponential decay Q^*(s,a) = E[R_{t+1} + γ V^*(S_{t+1})|S_t = s, A_t = a]. gives the optimal action-value function.
+We want to find .
+Note for exponential decay gives the optimal action-value function.

-An n-armed bandit is a MDP with one state and n actions.
-Solutions should explore the n available actions and exploit the most promising.
+An -armed bandit is a MDP with one state and actions.
+Solutions should explore the available actions and exploit the most promising.
 In this case the action-value function does not depend on the state.
 If we knew the reward distributions for each action then the optimal strategy would be to always select the action with the largest expected value but we don’t need to estimate each individual reward distribution in order to find the optimal policy.

 TDL is a model-free method that learns by bootstrapping the value function.

-The simplest example, TD(0), specifies a learning rate α and updates V(s) to (1 - α)V(s) + α(r + γV(s')).
+The simplest example, , specifies a learning rate and updates to .